bharitwal/WWCode-London/README.md

 ## Community

-### Programs
+### Programmes

-The Women Who Code London community succesfully runs multiple programs to support our members in their tech journey.
+The Women Who Code London community successfully runs multiple programs to support our members in their tech journey.
 Please refer to the current list of programs in our [community guide](community.md).

 ### Special Interest Groups